 Individuals who work under the control of contractors on a construction site.

 It’s important to remember that these are just a handful of the duty holders’ responsibilities.
-For more information on duty holders and their duties under the CDM Regulations, get in touch with our Health & Safety experts on 0345 844 1111.
+For more information on duty holders and their duties under the CDM Regulations, get in touch with our Health & Safety consultants on 0345 844 1111.
+We provide Health & Safety services for Manchester businesses and SMEs across the UK.
+You can also browse our full range of Health & Safety services.

 We have produced a handy table to help schools identify who their 'client' is when it comes to the CDM Regulations.